oayres/react-ssr/README.md

 ## 🔍 Overview

-`react-ssr` achieves React server-side rendering with a few lines of code and one simple rule.
-The rule is outlined with performance in mind, and must be followed to server side render React apps efficiently. `react-ssr` adds another optional 'lifecycle' method to your components for fetching data.
+`react-ssr` is a simple and lightweight React server-side rendering solution that abstracts the complexities of server-side rendering React applications away from the codebase. `react-ssr` adds another optional 'lifecycle' method to your components for fetching data.

 ## ⏳ Installation